Overview — The Review Queue

 1. Assign the filing to you (if it is unassigned).

-2. Move the filing to **Under Review** (if it was in **Received**).
+2. Move the filing to **Under Review** (if it was a newly submitted filing).

 3. Load the document viewer and review panel.